Evolution of circumstellar discs in young star-forming regions: Discussion

-The `proplyd lifetime problem' is the name given to the fact that circumstellar discs are observed in regions were external radiation should have evaporated them already, in particular in the ONC.
-Discs observed within \SI{0.3}{pc} of the massive star $\theta^{1}C$ Ori are exposed to strong radiation fields \citep[$\sim 10^4 \mathrm{\ G}_0$, e.g.][]{odell1994}.
-The fact that there are still discs observed in the vicinity of the star suggest that either the discs were initially extremely massive ($\gtrsim 1 \mathrm{\ M}_{\odot}$), or that $\theta^{1}C$ Ori is younger than \SI{0.1}{Myr}.
-Given that such massive discs are gravitationally unstable, and that the stellar age distribution in the ONC is $\sim \SI{1}{Myr}$ \citep[e.g.][]{dario2010, dario2012}, there must be other factors at play for these discs to have survived. \citet{storzer1999} suggest that these discs are observed at a particular moment: they are passing close to the center of the ONC, but they have spent the majority of their lives in regions of lower background radiation fields. \citet{scally2001} model the inner area of the ONC and propose that the type of orbits necessary for the hypothesis of \citet{storzer1999} to be feasible are not dynamically possible in such regions.
-However, a short-lived trajectory through high stellar density regions might not be the only way to explain the presence of massive discs in the center of the ONC. \citet{winter2019a} propose that the solution to this problem is a combination of several mechanisms, one of them being extended periods of star formation.
-While the survival of discs in star forming regions with strong radiation background depends on a series of different factors, our results show that star formation that is sustained in time could be an explanation for massive discs being detected in the vicinity of massive stars.
+Circumstellar discs are observed in regions where external radiation should have evaporated them already.
+This `proplyd lifetime problem' is notoriously present in the ONC, where discs observed within \SI{0.3}{pc} of the massive star $\theta^{1}C$ Ori are exposed to strong radiation fields \citep[$\sim 10^4 \mathrm{\ G}_0$, e.g.][]{odell1994}.
+The fact that there are still discs observed in the vicinity of the star suggest that either the discs were initially massive ($\gtrsim 1 \mathrm{\ M}_{\odot}$), or that $\theta^{1}C$ Ori is younger than \SI{0.1}{Myr}.
+Given that such massive discs are gravitationally unstable and that the stellar age distribution in the ONC is $\sim \SI{1}{Myr}$ \citep[e.g.][]{dario2010, dario2012}, there must be other factors at play for these discs to have survived. \citet{storzer1999} argue that these discs are observed at a special moment in time: while coincidentally passing close to the center of the ONC, but they have spent the majority of their lives in regions of lower background radiation fields. \citet{scally2001} simulate the inner area of the ONC and propose that the type of orbits necessary for the hypothesis of \citet{storzer1999} to be feasible are not dynamically possible.
+However, a short-lived trajectory through high stellar density regions might not be the only way to explain the presence of massive discs in the center of the ONC. \citet{winter2019a} propose a combination of mechanisms, among which an extended period of star formation, that enable the presence of massive discs in the vicinity of massive stars, even at relatively late times.
+Our results also show that the high mass component of a disc population typically conists of young discs.

-The spatial distribution of star-forming regions also plays an important role on disc mass distributions.
-In previous work we performed simulations starting from a spherical star cluster.
-In this work we model the collapse of a molecular cloud to improve on these initial conditions.
-The resulting clusters, however, are on average smoother than observed star-forming regions (see Figure \ref{fig:q}).
-Stellar feedback, in particular stellar winds and jets from protostars, can have an important effect on the morphology of star-forming regions \citep[e.g.][]{maclow2004, hansen2012, offner2015}.
-There is also observational and numerical evidence that the filaments and fibres observed in star-forming regions are shaped by magnetic fields \citep[e.g.][]{heyer2016, tritsis2016, chen2017, ballesteros-paredes2020}.
-Considering these mechanisms could increase the amount of substructure in the clusters and affect the final distributions of disc masses.